pjakiela/ECON523/exercises/R6-TOT.md

 ### Question 1

 Estimate the impact of `treatment` on the likelihood of taking a loan from Spandana (the variable `spandana_1`).
 What is the estimated coefficient on `treatment`?
-Because treatment is randomly assigned at the neighborhood level, we need to cluster our standard errors by neighborhood.
+Because treatment is randomly assigned at the neighborhood level, we need to cluster our standard errors by neighborhood (`areaid` indexes neighborhoods).
 Do this.
 This is the **first stage** regression.

-Save the coefficient on `treatment` as a local macro `beta_fs`.
+Save the coefficient on `treatment` as `beta_fs`.

 ### Question 2

-Now extend your do file so that you also run the **reduced form** regression of microenterprise profits (the variable `bizprofit_1`) on `treatment`.
+Now extend your code so that you also run the **reduced form** regression of microenterprise profits (the variable `bizprofit_1`) on `treatment`.
 What is the estimated impact of being randomly assigned to a treatment (at the neighborhood level) on business profits?

-Save the coefficient on `treatment` as a local macro `beta_rf`.
+Save the coefficient on `treatment` as `beta_rf`.

 ### Question 3

 Based on your answers to Questions 1 and 2, what is the **treatment-on-the-treated** impact of random assignment to Spandana access on business profits?
-Use `beta_fs` and `beta_rf` to calculate this quantity (in your do file).
+Use `beta_fs` and `beta_rf` to calculate this quantity (in your script).

 ### Question 4